Noorts/DLSA/README.md

 Execute `go run cmd/worker/main.go "0.0.0.0:8000"` to start the worker node.
 Golang should automatically install the required dependencies.

+To use a manual number of cores run `go run cmd/worker/main.go "0.0.0.0:8000 4"` for 4 cores, this is just for experimentation purposes, by default it uses all available cores

 If the "master node IP and port" argument is not supplied, then the worker will connect to a default master node hosted locally at `0.0.0.0:8000`.

 ### Testing